sonata-nfv/tng-policy-mngr/README.md

 The Policy Manager is the entity of the service platform responsible for runtime policies enforcement over the deployed network services.
 Policies enforcement regard mainly elasticity actions (scaling in and out VNFs), events identification and triggering of relevant alerts as well as security actions (e.g. application of a firewall rule).
 It consists of a set of components supporting the formulation of the policies and their enforcement, including the interfaces for interaction with the 5GTANGO monitoring framework,the message broker for publication and consumption of monitoring data, alerts and suggested actions, the catalogue and repository databases,the gatekeeper and the MANO orchestration mechanisms.

-## Documentation - APIs and swagger support
+## Documentation - APIs

+Policy Manager APIs can be found here  [here](https://sonata-nfv.github.io/tng-doc/?urls.primaryName=5GTANGO%20POLICY%20MANAGER%20REST%20API)
 Following table shows the API endpoints of the Policy Manager. tng-policy-mngr supports its own swagger endpoint at http://<ip_adress>/swagger-ui.html